uibk-dps-teaching/ps_cpp_2020/assignment1/feedback.md

     - A library function should never terminate the whole application.
     - Throw a custom error indicating failure, or resort to `std::runtime_error`.

+- Libraries should not directly use `stdin` / `stdout` / `stderr`
+    - Input / output should always be done via function arguments / return value.
+    - Use some configurable logging mechanism.

 - Use `enum class` over `enum`, over preprocessor define
     - `enum class` gets type-checked and is therefore preferred.
     - `enum` is still valid as it allows you to combine multiple members out-of-the-box (flag enum).